Karl Eberhard Schöngarth: Trial and execution

 On 11 February 1946, all of the defendants were found guilty.
 The defense of superior orders was rejected, with five of those convicted being sentenced to death, including Schöngarth.
 Lebing and Boehm avoided death sentences after using different defenses.
 Lebing claimed he hadn't realized that Galle was a POW until it was too late since he was wearing civilian clothing.
 Boehm claimed ignorance and disgust over the execution, and said he'd tried to stop it from happening.
 Lebing was sentenced to 15 years in prison and Boehm was sentenced to 10 years in prison.
 After the trial was over, two Dutchmen found Galle's notebook, which showed that he was an American.

-Schöngarth and all of his condemned accomplices were executed by Albert Pierrepoint on 16 May 1946 at Hamelin Prison.
+Schöngarth and his condemned accomplices were all executed by hanging by Albert Pierrepoint at Hamelin Prison on 16 May 1946.
 Also hanged on the same day for unrelated crimes at Hamelin were Bruno Tesch and Karl Weinbacher.

 While awaiting execution, Schöngarth was interviewed by a Dutch investigator.
 He was asked about suspected war criminal Pieter Menten and atrocities in which he was suspected of involvement.
 At the end of the interview, the investigator asked Schöngarth if he was telling the truth, he replied "You know, I have only three weeks to live.
 That's the whole truth."
 Shortly before his execution, Schöngarth was visited by Menten; the two turned out to be close friends.
-Schöngarth told Menten he had done him many favours in the past and had him promise to look out for his family, after which he gave him legal advice.
+Schöngarth told Menten he'd done him many favours in the past.
+He made Menten promise to look out for his family, after which he gave him legal advice.